lynchaj/nhyodyne/Z80PSG1/ReadMe.md

 J2 JOYBG/VCC pins 1-2-3, default is none

 need to select Atari or MSX compatible joystick, use J1 and J2 to enable one or the other or leave empty for neither

+# Notes

+Found an error in the schematic, the audio oscillator should be 3.5795 MHz not 3.57595 MHz.
+Updated the tech data to reflect change however PCB will have 3.57595 MHz on silkscreen.
+Just ignore it and use the proper frequency oscillator.
+It will become obvious once you try to purchase a oscillator that the 3.57595 MHz does not exist.
+Will update on the next revision of the PCB but not worth a respin on this alone.